e-clearing-net/OCHP/OCHP.md

 ### Parking Spot Operator (PSO)

-The PSO offers multiple services to the CPO as well as the EV Driver and NSP.
-They offer access to a parking spot associated with an EVSE to the EV driver and sometimes the location for the EVSE to the CPO.
-Furthermore, they may operate services that allow detailed tracking of the occupation of single parking spots, thus enhancing CPO data sent to an NSP.
+The PSO offers multiple services to the Operator as well as the EV Driver and NSP.
+They offer access to a parking spot associated with an EVSE to the EV driver and sometimes the location for the EVSE to the EVSE-Op.
+Furthermore, they may operate services that allow detailed tracking of the occupation of single parking spots, thus enhancing Operator-data sent to an NSP.

 ### Charging Session